EternityForest/AnyoneCanDoIt/README.md

 This is fast enough for a few documents and greeting cards.
 Unless you are a doctor, almost anything else either doesn't need to be fast, or doesn't need to be neat, in the computer age.

+### You can cheat at drawing too

+They say anyone can learn to draw, and that it's fulfilling enough to be worth it.
+They're probably right, but for those of us without hours a day to spare, the cheat programs like Inkscape and Blender.

+Unlike real drawing, vector and 3D art does not require a sense of proportion or perspective.
+If you put something in the wrong place, you can literally move a line over.

+If you made a line too thick or thin, you can adjust it.
+You're not directly drawing with ink or pixels, you're working directly with shapes and lines, which are much simpler than the many square inches of paper badly placed mark messes up.

+Layers in programs like Krita have a similar effect, in that you can work on small parts of a drawing at a time, without messing up previous work if you get it wrong.

 ### Get the lead out

 There are few luxuries that can compare to *not* having to carry